 This is a durable kayak suitable for rugged use in flat water and open seas, except for whitewater rapids.

-The 18-gauge 1000 Denier PVC has high resistance against punctures, rips and abrasions, which means reduced risks of springing a leak on water.
+The 18-gauge 1000 Denier PVC has high resistance to punctures, rips, and abrasions, which means reduced risks of springing a leak on water.

 Even thick fishing hooks cannot easily rip through the thick material, although avoidance of jagged rocks is recommended.